Someone is hacked every 39 seconds. That was concluded by a study by Michael Cukier from the Clark School of Engineering.

-There are many types of hacks, some are personal and targeted (your own devices and information only), others can be widespread and are caused by data breaches.
-If a company that holds your information unintentionally leaves their data vulnerable, it can lead to a data breach.
+There are many types of hacks, some are personal and targeted (your own devices and information only), while others can be widespread and are caused by data breaches.
+If a company that holds your information unintentionally leaves its data vulnerable, it can lead to a data breach.

 There are several different types of hacks: